The Hydrologic Cycle

 Figure 8 (right).
 Frequency of various health-related pollutants in private groundwater wells throughout Pennsylvania.
 Values give the percent of private wells that fail drinking-water standards for each pollutant.
 (Data from various surveys conducted by Penn State.)

 Human activities can also pollute ground- water aquifers.
 This pollution may originate from point sources (e.g., a pipe discharging into an aquifer) or, more often, from nonpoint sources (e.g, diffused flow from lawns, septic systems, and farm fields).
 Many groundwater pollutants from human activities cause adverse health effects (Figure 8).
 Coliform bacteria and E. coli bacteria commonly found in human or animal wastes can cause flu-like illnesses if they are consumed in drinking water, while nitrates from fertilizers can cause blue-baby syndrome in infants.
 Also worth noting is that some of the naturally occurring pollutants discussed above, such as iron, manganese, and sulfate, can also come from mining or other human activities.
-If you are interested in learning more about groundwater pollution, consult one of the many Penn State Extension fact sheets available from your local extension office or on our website.
+If you are interested in learning more about groundwater pollution, consult one of the many Penn State Extension fact sheets available on this website.

 What Can You Do to Protect Groundwater?